 And this one is no exception.
 It's got that same fresh-meets-comfort vibe I love - but with a twist.
 The angel hair pasta makes it feel, dare I say, lighter, a little more elegant, and totally twirl-worthy.
 It soaks up the dressing like a dream, and gives big "I know how to make good pasta salad" vibes.

-Pair it with my Vegan Chickpea Burgers for the ultimate summer plate, or serve it alongside my Vegan Greek Pasta Salad for a pasta salad power duo that gives people choices!
+Pair it with my Vegan Chickpea Burgers for the ultimate summer plate, or serve it alongside my Vegan Greek Pasta Salad and Trader Joe's Ravioli Pasta Salad for a pasta salad power trio that gives people choices!

 Jump to: